 American Assets Trust (AAT) Total Non-Current Liabilities (2016 - 2025)

-American Assets Trust (AAT) has disclosed Total Non-Current Liabilities for 16 consecutive years, with $1.8 billion as the latest value for Q4 2025.
+American Assets Trust's Total Non-Current Liabilities history spans 16 years, with the latest figure at $1.8 billion for Q4 2025.

-- Total Non-Current Liabilities was $1.8 billion for Q4 2025 at American Assets Trust, up from $1.8 billion in the prior quarter.
+- Total Non-Current Liabilities reached $1.8 billion in Q4 2025 per AAT's latest filing, roughly flat from $1.8 billion in the prior quarter.

 - Average Total Non-Current Liabilities over 5 years is $1.8 billion, with a median of $1.8 billion recorded in 2021.